joseco/joseco.outbox/README.md

 - Created: The date and time when the message was created.
 This field is used to track the creation date of the message.
 - Processed: A boolean value that indicates whether the message has been processed or not.
 This field is used to track the status of the message.
 - ProcessedAt: The date and time when the message was processed.
 This field is used to track the processing date of the message.
+- CorrelationId: The correlation id of the message.
+This field is used to track the correlation id of the message.
+This field is optional and can be null.

 The `IOutboxService<T>` interface is used to send messages to the outbox.
 The `IOutboxService` interface has the following methods: